kptdev/kpt/docs/design-docs/07-package-orchestration.md

 ([more details](#functions))

-A repository can be designated as ***deployment repository***. *Published* packages in a deployment repository is considered deployment-ready.
+A repository can be designated as ***deployment repository***. *Published* packages in a deployment repository are considered deployment-ready.
 ([more details](#deployment))

 <!-- Reference links -->